Easy Recipes for Marathon Runners

 Eating For Marathon Training: The Basics

-But, it’s definitely possible to still eat healthy while training and busy.
+But, it’s still possible to eat healthy while training long distances and just being generally busy.

 Stock Your Kitchen

-When thinking about making meals for marathon runners, you definitely want to have ingredients and appliances in your kitchen to speed up cooking.
+When thinking about making meals for marathon recipes, you definitely want to have ingredients and appliances in your kitchen to speed up cooking.

 Here’s what I suggest: